mgcastre/hydromet_panama/README.md

 # datos_etesa
-Specialized functions to analyze hydrometeorological data from Panama publsihed and maintained by ETESA.
+Web scraping tool to obtain hydrometeorological data from Panama pusblised and maintained by ETESA.
+This tool also includes specialized functions to analyze such data.